ErpNetDocs/webclient/introduction/my-apps/favorites/index.md

 Optionally use the Favorites button in the context menu of the record.

-OR you can skip this cycle by pressing Ctrl+Mouse-click on the star icon.
+OR you can skip this cycle by pressing Ctrl + Mouse-click on the star icon.

 ![Make Favorite](./pictures/favmake.png)

 For details about follow levels, see [Social follows](../../social/social-follows.md).

+# Operations

 ## Open a favorite object